A reader sent this note in response to our recent article about green and renewable investing and the Bullitt Center.

 * How to move up as the global economy trades down.

-This report is not a recommendation of these shares but offers case studies on WHY they were selected at the time we wrote and or invested in them.
+Three Currency Patterns For 50% Profits or More.” is not a recommendation of these shares but offers case studies on WHY they were selected at the time we wrote and or invested in them and how to invest in shares like this with greater safety.
 “Embracing Change” shares ideas on how to be fulfilled in the search for value… and your mission through investing that can make the world a better place.